kshedden/workshops/dair3/design/design.md

-- Technology is rapidly transforming the landscape for measurements of human behaviors ([wearables](https://en.wikipedia.org/wiki/Wearable_technology) for activity and sleep, real time monitors for blood glucose, bio-assays for nicotine use).
+- Technology is rapidly transforming the landscape for measurements of human behaviors ([wearables](https://en.wikipedia.org/wiki/Wearable_technology) for activity and sleep, real-time monitors for blood glucose, bio-assays for nicotine use).

 - Some quantities are difficult to measure because they are abstract and there